-Subdivision (for example, into strata lots, built-strata lots or green-title lots) is not permissible as specified by the definition of ancillary dwellings under the R-Codes Volume 1.
+Subdivision (for example, into strata lots, built-strata lots or green-title lots) is not permissible as specified by the definition of ancillary dwellings under the R-Codes Volume 1 which confirms that an ancillary dwelling must be on the same site as the primary dwelling.
 The single house (primary dwelling) and ancillary dwelling are considered two dwellings on one lot.
 Subdivision could only occur subject to meeting minimum lot size requirements (and other R-Code Volume 1 provisions) of the density code of the site under a scheme as grouped dwellings or two single houses.